 Gluten Free Fish and Chips

-This easy, gluten free Fish and Chips recipe is a healthy & delicious Whole30 version of the classic English dish, complete with homemade tartar sauce!
+This healthy gluten free Fish and Chips recipe is a healthy & delicious Whole30 version of the classic English dish, complete with homemade tartar sauce!

-For starters, it’s a healthy twist on a much-loved classic, which is pretty intimidating!
+For starters, this gluten-free fish and chips recipe a healthy twist on a much-loved classic, which is pretty intimidating!
 However, this battered fish and roasted potatoes (chips) is such an amazing dupe that you will satisfy all of your British fish & chips cravings, with a fraction of the carbs and calories.
+No deep frying required!
 Smother it with my healthy tartar sauce, and enjoy every last bite!
+The homemade fries are the perfect compliment to the crispy gluten free fish.

 This better-for-you version of fried fish and french fries is so delicious!
 It’s made with fresh cod fillets, roasted potatoes, and a homemade tartar sauce you’ll want to add to everything!